Khartoum – Naga – Mussawarat – Meroe – Karima – Jebel Barkal – Third Cataract – Soleb – Deserts

 Contact us at email@example.com or Pick a convenient time and date on the right to talk to us, we’d love to meet you!

-Note: Please do not book any flights until the trip is confirmed on September 15 2021.
+Note: Please do not book any flights until the trip is confirmed.

 Frequently Asked Questions